 Allen lives in West Oxfordshire with his fiancé.
 Find out more about Allen on his website, here.

 We’re so excited that you are the World Book Day illustrator.
-How did you feel when you were asked?
+What does World Book Day mean to you, and how did you feel when you were asked?

 Can you tell us about your journey to becoming an illustrator?

 Animation was my way into illustration.
 As a kid I used to draw my favourite animated characters from the films and tv series I loved.
 Then I started making small comic books with characters I would come up with.
 This love of drawing led me to start art school at 18 with a foundation year in art and design followed by a BA in Illustration and Animation at Kingston university.
 On this course I loved working on a variety of projects from book and editorial illustration, reportage, experimental and narrative animation.
 After graduation, I struggled to find enough work to support myself, which led to me doing a variety of different part-time and full-time jobs for the following seven years from working as a bookseller, cataloguing books in a library, stocking shelves in a warehouse, cleaning department stores to working as a marketing assistant and production editor for academic publishers.
 All this time I kept drawing in my free time and I realised that I loved designing characters and making them move through simple animations.
 After saving up some money I decided to return to university to study for a Masters in Character Animation at Central Saint Martins, University of the Arts London.
 After graduating from the masters course in 2017 I was finally able to fulfil my dream of supporting myself financially through my art.